chrmil/projet-info/README.md

 # projet-info : Memory-RPG
-Use 'make' and then './exec.exe'.
+Use 'make' to compile and then './exec.exe' to execute the game.
 The menu opens.
 Input 'p' to play, 'r' to check the rankings, 'c' to close the game.
 The rankings are sorted by wins, then by treasures found, then by monsters killed and finally by tiles revealed.